ThiagoThalisson/NodeFundamentals/README.md

   - Get's, Put's and so on.
 - Stateless and Stateful.
   - Saving users on memory Stateless.
+  - Saving users on a Stateful JSON databse.
 - Streams.
   - Read Streams.
   - Write Streams.